blocknetdx/documentation/docs/service-nodes/setup.md

 ---

 ## Additional Configuration
-With the current configurations the Service Node will only be elligible to earn block rewards.
+With the current configurations the Service Node will only be eligible to earn block rewards.
 However, you can also setup a Service Node to support on [XBridge](/protocol/xbridge/introduction), the decentralized exchange component of the Blocknet Protocol, where 100% of [trading fees](/protocol/xbridge/fees) are distributed to Service Nodes.

 Details on this configuration can be [found here](https://github.com/BlocknetDX/blocknet-docs/blob/master/blocknetDXservice-node.md#setup--conf-files-for-the-wallets-on-your-service-node) with an updated version on the way, which can be found here when complete.